Humberto Quintero: San Diego Padres

-Quintero appeared in 12 games for the Padres in 2003, where he went 5-23 with 2 RBI.
+Quintero appeared in 12 games for the Padres in 2003, where he went 5-for-23 with 2 RBI.
 His first career hit came as a pinch-hitter in his debut, a single off of Dennys Reyes of the Arizona Diamondbacks.
-Quintero spent most of the 2004 with Triple-A Portland, but spent 3 stints with the Padres, including being the starting catcher for most of July.
+Quintero spent most of the 2004 with Triple-A Portland, but spent three stints with the Padres, including being the starting catcher for most of July.
 He hit his first career home run off of Scott Service.
 In 23 games with the Padres, he hit .250 with two home runs and 10 RBI.